-Hamilton's Centre for Civic Inclusion is looking for games organizers to build advancing the cause of intergration and diversity right into their planning.
+Hamilton's Centre for Civic Inclusion is looking for games organizers to build the cause of integration and diversity right into their planning.

 "[The Pan Am Games] does have the capacity to really drive diversity and inclusion," she said.

-In addition to cultural events that promote the cultures of the nations participating, she would like to see programs that help provide job and volunteer opportunities.
-For example, programs that connect employers with qualified internationally trained individuals, and programs offering mentorship to disadvantaged groups –especially youth from countries where the games originated.
+In addition to cultural events that promote the cultures of the participating nations, she would like to see programs that help provide job and volunteer opportunities.
+For example, programs that connect employers with qualified, internationally trained individuals, as well as programs that offer mentorship to disadvantaged groups –especially youth from countries where the games originated.

-And she would like to see targets for reflecting cultural diversity of community in recruitment of labour.
+And she would like to see targets for reflecting the cultural diversity of communities in recruitment of labour.

 According to Rocio Reyes, second vice president of the Fraternity Hispanic Association, the Games, especially the soccer programs, are familiar events to the Hispanic community.
 Many are excited about the city hosting the soccer games at the brand new Hamilton Pan Am Soccer Stadium.